Afe95/nordvpn-ip-tool/README.md

 * Tool from NordVPN for subdomain format: https://nordvpn.com/servers/tools/

 ## Example
+In the next few section, we will cover a few examples of how to use the script to generate the IP list(s).
+### Albania (AL)
 Albania (first on NordVPN list (alphabetical)).
 According to NordVPN's site, they have 6 servers so I entered 100 to be safe and we found 1 extra that was not listed on their site:

 ![Albania Screenshot](images/al.png)